Andonome/aif/fey/enchanted_places.md

 Each Segment of this Side Quest shows an area within the MindElder's domain.
 Every time you use a Segment here, place it on the map so the PCs will find the same place if they return.

+## The Oathtower

+The Oathtower stands in a lake, with reeds growing from it.
+The local elves use the reeds to make paper.

+>>>
+The tall, wooden, door has an identical shade of grim-brown to stone walls of the tall tower.
+The tower stands a stone's throw away, at the centre of a lake, brimming with leaves.
+A single tall figure in a green tunic stands in a boat by the tower.
+Her ears are long, her skin maggoty-white, and her eyes full of suspicion.
+>>>

+The door inside leads to a hall with a staircase and three doors.
+Each floor is identical, so if the PCs enter a door, roll to determine what's inside the first three floors:

+1. 1D6 hobgoblins with a deck of cards, debating the importance of rules in games.
+1. 1D6 hobgoblins mending a boat for the lake around the Oathtower.
+1. Hobgoblin weapon storage.
+1. A kitchen with 1D6 elves.
+They debate politely, but their words hide fierce insinuations about how the others once burnt an egg, or used the wrong type of wood for cooking snail meat.
+1. Light supplies, with 1D6x3 torches, and 1D6x4 candles.
+1. Meat storage, with 1D6 meals' of chitincrawler eggs in salt, 1D6 meals of snail-meat, 1D6 meals' worth of vegetables (half of them gigantic and stolen by goblins from the garden plateaus), and 1D6 meals of auroch meat.

+Storeys 3, 4 and 5 have different contents:

+1. A small study, with books on poetry, and fantastical erotica where rabbits ride foxes to battle snakes.
+1. A cupboard of Ingredients, including 1D6-3 woodspy beaks (Water Ingredients), 1D6-3 chitincrawler spinnerets (Fate Ingredients), and 1D6-3 phials of human blood (also Fate Ingredients).
+1. A lounge, with 1D6-3 elves lounging.
+These elves have taken so many oaths concerning good behaviour that they are practically incapable of action, and need goblins to tend to them daily.
+1. A toilet which empties into the lake below.
+1. Romeo's bedroom (with three books on poetry placed randomly around the room).
+1. MindElder's bedroom (with a balcony, a bed, and nothing else).

 (Oathtower) Groaning Ziggurats
 -----
 {The troupe must walk quietly and avoid the groaning ziggurats}